Aljgutier/fastapi_docker/README.md

 Additionally, the [Jupyter Notebook Examples](./notebook/fast_api_requests.ipynb) illustrate how to make `http` requests to the deployed API and dockerized fastAPI API application.

 All the Python packages (and versions) needed to deploy the API are listed in the `requiremts.txt` file.
-Additional packages to test your applciaton (not requred for the deployed app, e.g., Python Requests module) are listed in the `requirements_local.txt` file.
+Additional packages to test your applciaton (not requred for the deployed app) are listed in the `requirements_local.txt` file.

 # FastAPI Introduction